sennahva/IoT-zonnscherm/README.md

 Then generate a new API Key, and note the key:

-After you have created your account, we can use the code Emmanuel Odunlade wrote [here](https://randomnerdtutorials.com/esp8266-weather-forecaster/) as a start.
+After you have created your account, you need to instal another library, `ArduinoJson` by Benoit Blanchon.
+With that we can use the code Emmanuel Odunlade wrote [here](https://randomnerdtutorials.com/esp8266-weather-forecaster/) as a start, but have to change a bit to make it work.

 But what you will see is that this code still uses ArduinoJson 5, what needs to be changed to ArduinoJson 6+.
-So you do that with the following steps:

-This is where i personaly got stuck,

-installeren van de json library
+Wich i could really figure out.
+I tried to do the following things:
+1. Using [Arduinojson](https://arduinojson.org/v6/doc/upgrade/) to change to Jsonbuffer.
+2. Debugging it by modifing the makehttpRequest()
+3. Changed the buffer size

+But after all than it still would work, it connected with my board and wifi, but wouldn't give the weather information.

 ## Combining
 It won't work since the API isn't working, but you can still get far without it needing to work.